What is minoxidil?

 A drop in blood pressure in a standing position may be seen in some patients especially when the medication is applied on a wide area of scalp.
 If you have episodes of a drop in blood pressure with minoxidil, you need to stop using the medication and discuss it with your primary doctor.

 When you make the commitment to start using minoxidil, the treatment is a lifelong process.
 Minoxidil works for most people who try it.
 Some people may experience an improvement while others may just notice a slower hair loss.
 You would have to wait until a full 6 months of daily use has passed before you notice a difference.
 Minoxidil will only work during the period in which you use it.
 Should you stop, you likely will experience catch-up hair loss.

 Some people who stop using minoxidil after a while may have “catch-up hair loss” in which they lose hair at an accelerated rate until they catch-up with whatever level of hair loss they were supposed to be at having never used minoxidil.

 Is minoxidil safe for long term use?

 Topical minoxidil is considered safe for long term usage to treat androgenetic alopecia.
 If patients experience any side effects such as itching, irritation, burning or redness, they note these in the first few months and should discontinue the medication if it is bothersome.
-Most patients use topical minoxidil indefinitely or until they start finasteride or have a hair transplant.
-Alternatively, minoxidil may be continued in conjunction with finasteride or with a hair transplant if native hair is still at risk.

 Are there any medications I shouldn’t take with minoxidil?